-122 - The NEMO (Nucleus for European Modelling of the Ocean) model (Madec et al., 2017) has been 123 used throughout this study in different configurations.
-We first use a coarse resolution version (see 124 2.2).
-This configuration is known in the literature as ORCA2 (Madec et al., 2017) but we call it 125 NEMO2 in this study for clarity reasons.
-The resolution is 2°, refined meridionally to 0.5° in the equatorial region.
-It possesses 31 vertical levels on the vertical (10 levels in the upper 100 m), 126 127 ranging from 10 m to 500 m at depth.
+113 - The NEMO (Nucleus for European Modelling of the Ocean) model (Madec et al., 2017) has been 114 used throughout this study in different configurations.
+We first use a coarse resolution version (see 115 2.2).
+This configuration is known in the literature as ORCA2 (Madec et al., 2017) but we call it 116 NEMO2 in this study for clarity reasons.
+The resolution is 2°, refined meridionally to 0.5° in the 117 equatorial region.
+It possesses 31 vertical levels on the vertical (10 levels in the upper 100 m), 118 ranging from 10 m to 500 m at depth.
 Advection is performed using a third-order scheme.
-128 Isopycnal diffusion is represented by a biharmonic scheme along isopycnal surfaces.
-The 129 parameterisation of Gent and McWilliams (1990) (hereafter GM) has been used to mimic the effect of unresolved mesoscale eddies.
-The circulation model is coupled to a simple biogeochemical 130 131 model that comprises 6 compartments (phosphate, phytoplankton, zooplankton, particulate and 132 dissolved organic matter, oxygen).
-The same configuration has been used in Duteil et al., 2018; 133 Duteil, 2019.
-The simulation has been forced by climatological forcings based on the Coordinated 134 Reference Experiments (CORE) v2 reanalysis (Normal Year Forcing) (Large and Yeager, 2009) 135 and integrated for 1000 years.
-Initial fields (temperature, salinity, phosphate, oxygen) are provided 136 by the World Ocean Atlas 2018 (WOA) (Garcia et al, 2019; Locarnini et al., 2019)
+119 Isopycnal diffusion is represented by a biharmonic scheme along isopycnal surfaces.
+The 120 parameterisation of Gent and McWilliams (1990) (hereafter GM) has been used to mimic the effect 121 of unresolved mesoscale eddies.
+The circulation model is coupled to a simple biogeochemical 122 model that comprises 6 compartments (phosphate, phytoplankton, zooplankton, particulate and 123 dissolved organic matter, oxygen).
+The same configuration has been used in Duteil et al., 2018; 124 Duteil, 2019.
+The simulation has been forced by climatological forcings based on the Coordinated 125 Reference Experiments (CORE) v2 reanalysis (Normal Year Forcing) (Large and Yeager, 2009) 126 and integrated for 1000 years.
+Initial fields (temperature, salinity, phosphate, oxygen) are provided 127 by the World Ocean Atlas 2018 (WOA) (Garcia et al, 2019; Locarnini et al., 2019)

-Two other versions of NEMO have been used (see 2.2).
-The configuration ORCA05 (that we call 138 here NEMO05) is characterized by a spatial resolution of 0.5°.
-It possesses 46 levels on the 139 140 vertical, ranging from 6 to 250 m at depth (15 levels in the upper 100 m).
-Advection is performed 141 using a third-order scheme.
-Isopycnal diffusion is represented by a biharmonic scheme along 142 isopycnal surfaces.
+129 Two other versions of NEMO have been used (see 2.2).
+The configuration ORCA05 (that we call 130 here NEMO05) is characterized by a spatial resolution of 0.5°.
+It possesses 46 levels on the 131 vertical, ranging from 6 to 250 m at depth (15 levels in the upper 100 m).
+Advection is performed 132 using a third-order scheme.
+Isopycnal diffusion is represented by a biharmonic scheme along isopycnal surfaces.
 Effects of unresolved mesoscale eddies are parameterized following GM.
-In 143 the configuration TROPAC01 (that we call NEMO01 in the rest of this study), a 0.1° resolution two-144 way AGRIF (Adaptive Grid Refinement In Fortran) has been embedded between in the Pacific 145 Ocean into the global NEMO05 grid (similar to the configuration used in Czeschel et al., 2011).
-146 Since the model is eddying in the nested region GM is not used.
-Both configurations are forced by 147 the same interannually varying atmospheric data given by the Coordinated Ocean-Ice Reference Experiments (CORE) v2 reanalysis products over the period 1948-2007 (Large and Yeager.
-148 the UVIC (University of Victoria) model (e.g used in Getzlaff et al., 2016; Oschlies et al., 2017), an earth System Model (ESM) that has a horizontal resolution of 1.8° latitude x 3.6° longitude.
+In 133 134 the configuration TROPAC01 (that we call NEMO01 in the rest of this study), a 0.1° resolution two-135 way AGRIF (Adaptive Grid Refinement In Fortran) has been embedded in the Pacific Ocean 136 between 49°S and 31°N into the global NEMO05 grid (similar to the configuration used in Czeschel 137 et al., 2011).
+Since the model is eddying in the nested region GM is not used.
+Both configurations 138 are forced by the same interannually varying atmospheric data given by the Coordinated Ocean-139 Ice Reference Experiments (CORE) v2 reanalysis products over the period 1948-2007 (Large and 140 Yeager, 2009), starting from the same initial conditions.
+The initial fields for the physical variables are given by the final state of a 60 year integration of NEMO01 (using 1948-2007 interannual 141 142 forcing and following an initial 80 year climatological spin-up at coarse resolution).
+The 143 interpretation of differences in the ventilation in the IDW is aided by the use of a passive tracer 144 (see 2.2.2)

+the UVIC (University of Victoria) model (e.g used in Getzlaff et al., 2016; Oschlies et al., 2017), an earth System Model (ESM) that has a horizontal resolution of 1.8° latitude x 3.6° longitude.
 The experiment has been integrated for 10000 years.
-The biogeochemical model is a NPZD-type model of intermediate complexity that describes the full carbon cycle (see Keller et al., 2012 for a detailed description).
-This model is forced by monthly climatological NCAR/NCEP wind stress fields.
+The biogeochemical model is a NPZD-type model of intermediate complexity that describes the full carbon cycle (see Keller et al., 2012 for a

+150 detailed description).
+This model is forced by monthly climatological NCAR/NCEP wind stress 151 fields.